nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_slotmanagement.md

 The Directory of Services (DoS) lists services at the granular healthcare service level i.e. for each of the above example healthcare services, the DoS will have 1 or more service records defined.
 It is these individual service records that are presented to users when searching the DoS.

 *Example: An NHS provider organisation, 'Trumpton Urgent Care Services', which provides several healthcare services including an NHS 111 call centre, an Out of Hours (OOH) GP service, and an Urgent Treatment Centre (UTC).
-The OOH GP service may offer two sub-services on DoS: OOH GP Telephone Consultations, and OOH GP Face to face Consultations.*
+The OOH GP service may offer two sub-services on DoS: OOH GP Telephone Consultations, and OOH GP Face to face Consultations.* Each of these would be represented in the DoS as discreet services.

 When an appointments consumer (e.g. NHS 111) requests available slots from a healthcare service, it needs to identify exactly which healthcare service it is targeting.
 This will allow provider systems to correctly route requests and filter the responses to be relevant to the specific request.

 ## Use HealthcareServiceID to filter slot requests to specific healthcare services
-To identify the requesting organisation so that the provider can tailor their response and the consumer can’t just ‘claim’ to be delivering urgent care, JWT will be used.
-This comes from the Auth Server, which gets configured following assurance.
 A search parameter of the HealthcareService (an intrinsic part of FHIR RESTful search) will be sent.

 ### As a consumer, include the ASID of the healthcare service as a parameter
 As a consumer, you should include a search parameter specifying the ASID of the healthcare service to which you are directing the query.